harshpatel1502/CapstoneProject_DataCom/README.md

 ## Timeline
 - **Phase 1 Due Date:** March 9, 2024
+- **Phase 2:** Enhancing network redundancy, load balancing, and disaster recovery mechanisms, with further focus on scalability and performance optimization.
+Estimated completion: May 15, 2024.

 This project demonstrates expertise in advanced networking concepts and the ability to design robust, enterprise-level solutions.
 Feel free to explore the repository for further details!